 Iraq: Yazidi workers massacred in Mosul

 Unknown gunmen shot dead 23 textile factory workers from the ancient Yazidi culture in an apparent revenge killing in the northern Iraqi city of Mosul April 22.
-Authorities said the gunmen stopped the vehicle, forced the workers out of a minibus, lined them against a wall and shot them execution-style in the eastern al-Nour district of Mosul.
+Authorities said the gunmen erected a roadblock, forced the workers out of a minibus, lined them against a wall and shot them execution-style in the eastern al-Nour district of Mosul.
 Three survived, seriously wounded.
 Iraqi Brigadier-General Mohammed al-Waggaa said the killings seemed to be in retaliation for an incident in which a Yazidi woman was stoned to death several weeks ago for converting to Islam.

 One source told Reuters the woman had fallen in love with a Muslim man and run away with him a few months ago.
 Police detained the couple, kept the man in jail and freed the woman after receiving assurances from her family she would not be harmed.
 According to the source, Yazidi community leaders decided they had to "cleanse the shame", and stoned the woman to death.
 One witness said he saw a mobile phone video of the stoning, showing a group of men beating, kicking and hitting a woman with large blocks of cement.